 Division of Instruction

-ACA provides middle school students (6th – 8th grade) with a full-day traditional classroom setting to complement their in-home instruction.
-This design allows ACA instructors to handle courses that naturally lean toward a group setting or professional instruction.
-We deliberately begin our day at 10:00 am to afford homeschooling students some time in the morning to work on their home-based courses even on academy day.
+ACA provides middle school (grades 6-8) with a full-day traditional classroom setting to complement their in-home instruction.
+This design allows ACA instructors to handle courses that naturally lean toward a group setting or experienced instruction.
+We deliberately begin our day at 9:30 am to afford homeschooling students some time in the morning to work on their home-based courses even on academy day.